d630/blscd/doc/USAGE.md

 ##### TIPS

 - You can reduce the start up time of blscd by replacing all tput commands in `Blscd::Init` with ASCII codes for your terminal.
 In this way, you may avoid a lot of subshells.
 - blscd stores directory listings and inode infos in associative arrays just for once; any filesystem events after that will be ignored.
-If you want to see all current entries in a directory, quit blscd or reload everything via ^R. The Status bar data at the bottom is different: its associated with the current cursor position and the size of the terminal columns number.
+If you want to see all current entries in a directory, quit blscd or reload everything via ^R. The Status bar data at the bottom is different: it is associated with the current cursor position and the size of the terminal columns number.